matthias-straub/ElanBT/README.md

 # ElanBT – Instructions for a DIY wireless ElanScan interface
 Cheap Bluetooth to ALDL interface for GM cars and specifically the Lotus Elan M100

+Join the community at https://www.lotuselancentral.com

+Follow the discussion at https://forum.lotuselancentral.com/viewtopic.php?f=34&t=29379

 ElanBT is a prototype for a wireless ElanScan interface that you can build yourself.
 It allows a laptop with Bluetooth to run ElanScan wirelessly via a virtual COM-Port.